Aidar5/nattoeng/docs/source/book/22_textfsm/1_textfsm_syntax.rst

 Each state consists of one or more rules:

 * TextFSM handles incoming strings and compares them to rules
-* if rule (regular expression) matches the string the actions described in rule are executed and for the next string the process is repeated from the beginning of state.
+* if rule (regular expression) matches the string, actions described in rule are executed and for the next string the process is repeated from the beginning of state.

 Rules should be described in this format: